Racketlon/M5Lite/README.md

 - Pulse Language Support: Develop GUI-based applications using the Pulse programming language.
 - Modular Design: Organized folder structure for clear separation of responsibilities.
-- Custom OS Core: Based on the M5Lite hardware with additional extensibility via libraries.
+- Custom OS Core: Based on the M5Paper hardware with additional extensibility via libraries.
 - Prebuilt Apps: Comes with ready-to-use apps like Notes, Settings, Terminal, and Weather.

 ## Prerequisites

-- Hardware: M5Lite device, compatible microSD card (if required for flashing).
+- Hardware: M5Paper device, compatible microSD card (required for flashing and using the OS).
 - Software:
     - Python 3.7 or later
-    - Arduino IDE or PlatformIO
+    - Rust
     - Necessary drivers for M5Lite
     - Any additional libraries specified in `lib/`